 This method of setup can be tedious, and xlax also allows for automated setup.
 If you press the "Find xlax:" button, or if you start xlax with -find, it will search for windows with a Name hint that starts with "xlax:" and add them automatically.
 Additionally, any text after the "xlax:" will be used as the send string.
 The "xlax:" prefix can be changed to some other string with the "-prefix" option.
 For xterms, the name hint is set with the "-name" option.
 Here's an example:

 example% xterm -xrm 'XTerm*allowSendEvents: true' -name xlax:string1 & [1] 555 example% xterm -xrm 'XTerm*allowSendEvents: true' -name xlax:string2 & [2] 556 example% xterm -xrm 'XTerm*allowSendEvents: true' -name xlax:string3 & [3] 557 example% xlax -find &While all this is an improvement, it is still tedious to prepare all of the windows with the proper Name hint.
 The real use for this method is to make window setup script-able, for cases where you repeatedly need the same layout of windows.
+One such script (mkxlax) is included in this package, and is described below.

-mkxlax host1 host2 host3 host4 host5This command will create 5 xterms, with sendEvents enabled, and with the name hints set to the arguments, e.g. the first window will have a name hint of "mkxlax:host1". mkxlax then starts up "xlax -find -prefix mkxlax", to find all the windows that have been set up. mkxlax also has options for controlling the positioning of the windows, and for using different xlax prefixes (with "-group") so that you can run multiple mkxlax commands at the same time without interfering with each other. mkxlax is further described in a man page included in the distribution.
+mkxlax host1 host2 host3 host4 host5This command will create 5 xterms, with sendEvents enabled, and with the name hints set to the arguments, e.g. the first window will have a name hint of "mkxlax:host1". mkxlax then starts up "xlax -find -prefix mkxlax", to find all the windows that have been set up.

 It does of course multiply your ability to shoot yourself in the foot.